karlun/gramods/README.md

 ## gmTypes

-Special types for use in the other modules, and their operators.
-In particular, this module defines std::array template instantiations for setting vector type attributes.
+Special types and operators for use in the other modules.
+In particular, this module defines stream operator for advanced parsing of types such as Eigen::Quaternionf for orientation, and float and size_t array types.